cobriant/rextendr_value_iteration_gridworld/README.md

 # rextendr_value_iteration_gridworld

 This does value iteration to find the value of being in each cell of a 5x5 gridworld given a reward function and an end state (cell in which movement on the grid terminates).
 Movement is windy, so you only get to the cell you want w.p.
 0.7.
+The discount factor beta = 0.95.

 Use: